intel/neural-compressor/docs/tutorial.md

 quantizer.model = common.Model('../models/simple_model')
 q_model = quantizer()
 ```
-Note:
+> **Note**
+>

-In the customized dataset, the `__getitem__()` interface must be implemented and return single sample and label.
+> In the customized dataset, the `__getitem__()` interface must be implemented and return a single sample and label.
 In this example, it returns the (image, label) pair.
-User could return (image, 0) for label-free case.
+The user can return (image, 0) for a label-free case.

-In the customized metric, the update() function records the predict result of each mini-batch, the result() function would be invoked by LPOT at the end of evaluation to return a scalar to reflect model accuracy.
+In the customized metric, the update() function records the predicted result of each mini-batch.
+The result() function is invoked by LPOT at the end of the evaluation to return a scalar to reflect model accuracy.
 By default, this scalar is higher-is-better.
-If this scalar returned from customerized metric is a lower-is-better value, `tuning.accuracy_criterion.higher_is_better` in yaml should be set to `False`.
+If this scalar returned from the customerized metric is a lower-is-better value, `tuning.accuracy_criterion.higher_is_better` in yaml should be set to `False`.

 ```yaml
 # conf.yaml